lf-data/dinner-booking/README.md

 # Dinner Booking CLI

+## Description

 Program to build a simplified and proof-of-concept software application  for managing an electronic table reservation book for a restaurant in the evening of a specific day.
 The software is composed  of a user interface and business logic part  written in Python and an SQL database management system (MySQL) to store the data.

+## Abstraction

 The following an abstraction of my function and database schema:

 ![function abstraction](function_abstraction.png)

 The dining_table contains 12 tables: 3 tables with 2 seats, 2 tables with 3 seats, 3 tables with 4 seats, 2 tables with 5 seats, 2 tables with 6 seats.
 The number of seats overall is 46.

+## Command list

+## Error list

 I added situation in which the program return an Error:

 - The number of guests is not a number but a character.
 - At least one characters inside a phone number are not a number or if the length of phone number is different to 10.